globocom/gcloud-utils/docs/source/index.rst

 Quick Start
 ===========

-To install de package you must run
+To install the package you must run

 .. code-block:: console
    :linenos: